ropensci/dynamite/README.md

   similar functionality for gaussian, binomial and poisson responses with [`mgcv`](https://CRAN.R-project.org/package=mgcv) backend.
 - [`plm`](https://CRAN.R-project.org/package=plm) contains various
-  methods to estimate linear models for panel data, e.g. the fixed effect models.
+  methods to estimate linear models for panel data, e.g., fixed effect models.
 - [`lavaan`](https://CRAN.R-project.org/package=lavaan) provides tools
   for structural equation modeling, and as such can be used to model various panel data models as well.